 What is an activist investor?
 Definition and examples

-An activist investor is an individual or group that holds a considerable number of shares in a public company.
-Their aim is to apply pressure on the company’s management.
+An Activist Investor is an individual or group that holds a considerable number of shares in a public company.
+They aim to apply pressure on the company’s management.
 Above all, they want to influence senior management’s decisions.
-The term activist shareholder has the same meaning.
+The term Activist Shareholder has the same meaning.

 The activist investor’s goal is often financial and may include, for example, increasing **shareholder value.
 They boost shareholder value by altering corporate policy, such as cutting costs.
 They may also try to force the company to adopt greener policies.